Vancouver Canucks Logo

 Vancouver Canucks Logo 1978-1992

-In 1978, the hockey club got an emblem, unofficially called the “waffle iron.”
-This is due to its round shape and a large number of diagonal stripes in parallel.
-The central element is divided into two semicircles with the inscription CANUCKS, stylized as a skate blade.
-Elongated lines of uneven length create a sense of rapid movement.
-The palette has also changed dramatically: the harmonious combination of blue and white has been replaced by a contrasting combination of bright orange, gold, and black.
+In 1978, the hockey club adopted an unofficial emblem called the “Flying V.” It’s named for its round shape and many parallel diagonal stripes.
+The central element is divided into two semicircles with the inscription CANUCKS, styled like a skate blade.
+Stretched lines of uneven length create a sense of rapid movement.
+The palette also changed dramatically: the harmonious combination of blue and white was replaced by a contrasting mix of bright orange, gold, and black.

 1992 – 1997